microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

     virtual Task CreateCollectionAsync(string name, CancellationToken cancellationToken = default);
 }

-// Implement a generic version of create that takes a configuation that should work for 80% of cases. class AzureAISearchConfiguredCollectionCreateService(CollectionCreateConfig collectionConfig): IMemoryCollectionCreateService;
+// Implement a generic version of create that takes a configuration that should work for 80% of cases. class AzureAISearchConfiguredCollectionCreateService(CollectionCreateConfig collectionConfig): IMemoryCollectionCreateService;

 // Allow custom implementations of create for break glass scenarios for outside the 80% case.